OSSCanada/microhackfest/HOL/04_Docker/README.md

 - By tagging images with ```<registry_name>/<image_name>``` docker will resolve this name to the proper ```<registry_name>``` to push/pull to
     - simple names like ```kevingbb/<image_name>``` are likely docker hub registries
     - complex names like ```<registry_name>.azurecr.io/<image_name>``` are privately hosted registries (not docker hub)

+## 3. Build Custom Application

+The purpose of this section is to understand how to build a Container Image from a GitHub Repository (Application Code) and script a container image build with a ```Dockerfile```.
+After you have built your custom image you will then push it to your own Private Container Registry (i.e. Azure Container Registry - ACR).

+- Step 1 is to build the Container Image.
+To make this easier, we are going to leverage the existing Tutorial in Azure Docs.
+Click [here](https://docs.microsoft.com/en-us/azure/aks/tutorial-kubernetes-prepare-app) to navigate to the Docs.
+- Step 2 is to push your Custom Container Image to ACR.
+To make this easier, we are going to leverage the existing Tutorial in Azure Docs.
+Click [here](https://docs.microsoft.com/en-us/azure/aks/tutorial-kubernetes-prepare-acr) to navigate to the Docs.
+- Step 3 is to run the Container Application.
+To make this easier, we are going to leverage the existing Tutorial in Azure Docs.
+Click [here](https://docs.microsoft.com/en-us/azure/aks/tutorial-kubernetes-deploy-application) to navigate to the Docs.